zoso10/6px-api-docs/README.md

 > **Masked Connection Strings**
 >
 > If you're using a client side implementation or simply prefer to not expose your connection string, you can use a masked connection string.
 Every user document contains a `connection_string` object.
 This allows you to map a simple string (e.g. `prod`) to your connection string (e.g. `s3://key:secret@bucket/path`).
 Your masked connection strings can be specified in the dashboard.

+> ** Default Hosting **
+>
+> If you would like to default your hosting to our Amazon S3 account, simply pass in `6px` as a masked connection string. > The output will contain an absolute URL in the form of `http://cdn-6px.s3.amazonaws.com/:user_id/:job_id/:filename`.

 ## OUTPUT JSON